ken-reaper/Kern-s-Electronics-Learning-Portfolio/typst_source_file/chapter0.typ

 == 0.1) Purpose of this Portfolio

 It would be impossible to discuss circuits without mentioning advanced math and physics.
 Yet these topics are difficult, even for students who had prior exposure before starting undergrad (after high school graduation).
-This leads to many who are interested in electronics and circuits to ignore the math and physics.
+This leads to many who are interested in electronics and circuits ignoring math and physics.
 That's a result of the theory being perceived as overwhelming.

-So to make this as accessible as possible, this text will take a less rigorous approach to the math.
+So to make this as accessible as possible, this text will take a less rigorous approach to math.
 The main goal of this project is to help you make something hands-on (whether it's simulations or physical circuits design) as soon as possible.

 For example, I'll discuss the logic behind derivatives and integrals for polynomials instead of blindly giving formulas.
-I'll be introducing as black boxes that you can fully decipher when you're ready.
+I'll be introducing them as black boxes that you can fully decipher when you're ready.
 By showing how they affect polynomials, you should be able to infer how they affect other functions.
-By simplifying the math, I hope to prevent those less customed to the more technical theory from running for the hills.
+By simplifying the math, I hope to prevent those less accustomed to the more technical theory from running for the hills.

 My first goal is to make electrical engineering knowledge truly accessible.
-I found few resources that we both truly sequential and widely available at no cost.
-Theory and practice are not usually taught alongside each other due to time restriction.
+I found few resources that are both truly sequential and widely available at no cost.
+Theory and practice are not usually taught alongside each other due to time restrictions.
 So my main aim is to bridge this gap and expose you to both theory and building as early as possible.
 Let's begin!

-== 0.2) Derivatives as an Function Transformation Device
+== 0.2) Derivatives and the Power Rule

 Imagine yourself as a king during the early Renaissance period.
-Your kingdom attracts all kind of scholars, many of which are alchemist.
+Your kingdom attracts all kinds of scholars, many of whom are alchemists.
 You gather them all and request something unheard of prior.
 A device that would break down your jewelry and crowns into the metals that they are made of.
-These being tin (least valuable), iron (second most valuable), and gold (most valuable).
+These are tin (least valuable), iron (second most valuable), and gold (most valuable).

-After weeks, you were presented a box like device.
-Its behavior was an bit odd.
+After weeks, you are presented with a box-like device.
+Its behavior was a bit odd.
 It burned all the tin to ash, turned the iron to tin, and the gold to iron.
 What would such a device look like in the mathematical world?
 Allow me to introduce the derivative.

 #figure(
   image("scr_s_desmos-graph_der_1.png", width: 70%),